abhijeetsharma200/OpenCV-Wiki/OE-5.-OpenCV-5.md

 ## Improved matrix calculus/linear algebra support in OpenCV

-Lapack (a subset of it) is now always available in OpenCV; see https://github.com/opencv/opencv/wiki/OE-12.-Lapack.
+The goal for OpenCV 5.0 is to implement a big subset of [Python array API standard](https://data-apis.org/array-api/latest/) and essential subset of numpy, but with C++ API.
+[Here is the detailed proposal](https://github.com/opencv/opencv/issues/25011).

+An imporant part of 'Python array API' and numpy is linear algebra.
+Lapack (a subset of it) is now always available in 5.x branch; see https://github.com/opencv/opencv/wiki/OE-12.-Lapack.
 In order to reduce fragmentation and the number of branches to tests, `Eigen` calls will be gradually eliminated from the library and replaced with either Lapack or our own matrix operations.
 For Eigen+OpenCV users the conversions functions from OpenCV matrix types to/from Eigen matrices will still be available.

-Speaking of our own matrix operations, a decent quaternion support has been recently added (https://github.com/opencv/opencv/pull/18335) and is being improved.
+Also, speaking of our own matrix operations, a decent quaternion support has been recently added (https://github.com/opencv/opencv/pull/18335) and is being improved.

 ## Extended set of basic types; built-in color space information